miracl/maas-sdk-dotnet/README.md

 1. Open `Authentication.sln` with Visual Studio and build
 1. Reference the `MiraclAuthentication` project in your ASP.NET project so you could authenticate to the MIRACL server

+## Dependencies

+MIRACL .NET SDK has the following dependencies:

+1. .NET framework 4.5 and above
+1. MS Visual Studio 2013 and above
+1. [IdentityModel 1.x](https://www.nuget.org/packages/IdentityModel/) (NuGet package.
+Note the SDK is not compatible with version 2.x - use [MIRACL .NET SDK v.2](https://github.com/miracl/maas-sdk-dotnet-v2) which implements IdentityModel v.2)

 # Miracl API

 ## Details and usage for authentication